crazynds/Material-Maratona-de-Programacao/Estrutura de Dados/Conjunto.md

 ### Associação
 Elements in associative containers are referenced by their key and not by their absolute position in the container.
-### Ordenado
-The elements in the container follow a strict order at all times.
-All inserted elements are given a position in this order.

 ### Set
 The value of an element is also the key used to identify it.